TheThingsNetwork/lorawan-stack/doc/content/gettingstarted/login.md

 $ ttn-lw-cli login
 ```

-A link will be provided to the OAuth login page where you can login using the credentials from the step ahead.
-Once you logged in in the browser, return to the terminal session to proceed.
+This will open the OAuth login page where you can login with your credentials (here those will be the `admin` user and the password you enter when you started the stack).
+Once you logged in the browser, return to the terminal session to proceed.

+> If you run this command on a remote machine, pass `--callback=false` to get a link to login on your local machine.